HIV 360° Fellowship Program

 What is the application and selection process like?

 Eligible candidates must submit an online application no later than 10:00 PM EST on March 3rd.
 Qualified applicants will then be invited to participate in one or more interviews with HRC Foundation staff and allies.
 We plan to extend offers in March and announce the 2017 cohort in early April.

 What are you looking for in an HIV 360° fellow?

 HIV 360° fellows are smart, passionate individuals with a proven track record of leadership, compassion, and success.
 HIV 360° fellows are committed to social and economic justice and familiar with the current realities of HIV prevention, treatment, and care, especially among LGBTQ communities.
 Fellows are eager to learn more about themselves and others – all in hopes of bringing about an end to the epidemic.
-Click here to read about the 2016 cohort.
+Click here to meet the 2017 cohort of HIV 360° Fellows.

 Does my organization need to have its own 501(c)(3) status?